YathaarthJamwal/QuotesBookmarker/README.md

 The scraped quotes are sent as a JSON.
 To see the response sent: visit: https://powerful-waters-32951.herokuapp.com/api/quotes

-The app can be viewed on : https://quotesbookmarker.web.app/
+The app can be viewed on : https://quotesbookmarker.web.app/ Takes a while to load - about 15-20 seconds.
+Wanted to keep it as simple as possible.

 Backend deployed on Heroku.
 Front-end on Firebase.